 7. Touch Target

 The sections or regions of the screen that respond to our input when we tap an icon are referred to as touch targets.
-The icon’s touch area is typically constrained on mobile devices.
+The icon’s touch area is typically constrained on mobile devices for better mobile app UI design.
 Its utility can, therefore, be enhanced by leaving a touch space around it that is almost twice the size of the icon.
 For example, when designing icons for touch surfaces, all targets need to be at least 48 px or greater according to Material Design.

 In a particular UI, the icons shouldn’t differ in weight from each other.
 We must adhere to a few fundamental rules to keep the icon weight uniform.
 It is recommended to make icons with a 2 px stroke weight.
 Internal, external, curves, and angles should all have the same stroke weight.